|Treasurer||Mary Yarnall||(406) firstname.lastname@example.org|

 Mail must be post-marked on or before the due dates shown above to avoid penalty and interest fees.

-You may visit the Mineral County Tax Search to view billing detail and history, amount due, and property information.
+You may visit the Mineral County Tax Search to view property information, billing detail, and payment history as well as pay your tax bill.

-Payments can be made in person at the Mineral County Courthouse, by mail, over the phone or online through Official Payments.
-You will need to know your Tax Payer ID to complete the transaction online.
-Please note that there is an additional 3.6% fee to pay through the website.
+Payments can be made in person at the Mineral County Courthouse, by mail, over the phone or online through Certified Payments.
+You will need to know the Bureau Code (1188907) and your Tax Payer ID/Parcel ID to complete the transaction online through Certified Payments.
+Please note that there is an additional 2.5% fee to pay by card through the website.
+You also have the option to pay by e-check through Certified Payments for an additional $1.25 convenience fee.

 For questions regarding the assessment or appraisal of your property, please contact the Department of Revenue in Thompson Falls.